gyansagar45690-spec/packaging.python.org/source/tutorials/installing-packages.rst

         In [1]: import sys
                 !{sys.executable} --version
         Python 3.6.3

-   It's recommended to write ``{sys.executable}`` rather than plain ``python`` in order to ensure that commands are run in the Python installation matching the currently running notebook (which may not be the same Python installation that the ``python`` command refers to).

-..
-Note:: Due to the way most Linux distributions are handling the Python 3 migration, Linux users using the system Python without creating a virtual environment first should replace the ``python`` command in this tutorial with ``python3`` and the ``python -m pip`` command with ``python3 -m pip --user``.
+users using the system Python without creating a virtual environment first should replace the ``python`` command in this tutorial with ``python3`` and the ``python -m pip`` command with ``python3 -m pip --user``.
 Do *not* run any of the commands in this tutorial with ``sudo``: if you get a